-Tailored for the challenges faced by installers, contractors and service techs, this meter comes equipped with all of the powerful troubleshooting tools for the experienced tech, yet helps simplify decision making and streamline standard processes and procedures for the more novice tech.
+Tailored for the challenges faced by installers, contractors and service techs, this goto next-gen meter comes equipped with all of the powerful troubleshooting tools for the advanced tech, yet helps simplify decision making and streamline standard processes and procedures for the more novice tech.
 This improves tech efficiencies, the overall health of the entire system, and allows techs to grow with the meter.